-Are you as hooked on the soapy TV drama Revenge as I am?
+Are you hooked on the soapy TV drama Revenge?
 I wrote a couple of posts last fall after it premiered, telling you about the real houses where the pilot was filmed.
 Since then I’ve learned more about them.
 So today we’re going to take a closer look at both Emily’s beach house in the Hamptons (both the real one and the TV version) and Nolan’s place.
 Then next week I’ll give you a tour of Grayson Manor and that fabulous pool house!

 In some overhead shots of Emily’s beach house it looks like that (above).
 And in others, there’s a second staircase down to the beach that people seem to use more often than they do the front door.
 Can you spot all the changes from the real house above and the altered version below?

 The screened porch we saw in the pilot (filmed on location in North Carolina–not the Hamptons) is gone, and there’s a bump-out that makes it impossible for characters to walk all the way around the porch now.